MilkyBruv/jocoa/README.md

 ## Features

-- Quick and easy to install
+- Quick and easy to install.
-- Beginner-friendly and easy to use
+- Very Beginner-friendly.
-- Relies on one single, small JSON file
+- Relies on one single, small JSON file.
-- Lightweight and simple
+- Lightweight and simple.
-- Easily adapatable for existing projects using other project management tools
+- Easily adapatable for existing projects using other project management tools.
 - Releases for Windows and Linux, with only the need of G++ or Clang++ to setup, no CMake.

 ## Commands
-- `help` - Displays information on how to use Jocoa
+- `help` - Displays information on how to use Jocoa.
-- `new` - Creates new Jocoa project
+- `new` - Creates new Jocoa project.
-- `info` - Displays current project and system information
+- `info` - Displays current project and system information.
-- `run` - Compiles and executes current project
+- `run` - Compiles and executes current project.
-    - `-no-search` - Compiles and executes without searching for new source files or dependencies
+    - `-no-search` - Compiles and executes without searching for new source files or dependencies.
-- `build` - Compiles current project as .jar
+- `build` - Compiles current project as .jar.
-    - `-no-search` - Compiles without searching for new source files or dependencies
+    - `-no-search` - Compiles without searching for new source files or dependencies.
-    - `-fat` - Compiles project and all dependencies into one .jar
+    - `-fat` - Compiles project and all dependencies into one .jar.
-- `search` - Searches for new source files or dependencies, and appends them to `jocoa.json`
+- `search` - Searches for new source files or dependencies, and appends them to `jocoa.json`.
-- `clean` - Cleans current project of compilation files
+- `clean` - Cleans current project of compilation files.

 ## Quick Start